Sun

 Reported species

-Garfish leads the reports for Beaumaris Jetty.
+Garfish leads the reports for Beaumaris Jetty, followed by Snapper and Australian Salmon.

 This summary is based on reports tied to this location and is intended to assist using the species chart.